Sho0pi/travel-blog/stories/japan/30-hours-in-kumejima/index.md

 gear and ran straight into the water.

 The water was super shallow - maybe 1 meter deep at most.
-We saw three white murenas swimming around, switching their little &#34;camping spots&#34; and hunting small fish.
+We saw three white murenas swimming around, switching their little "camping spots" and hunting small fish.
 Then, just as the sun hit the water at the right angle, we started spotting them - sea turtles!
 So many of them, just casually swimming in the shallow water, munching on sea grass.